nickewing/netz/README.md

 *:callback* - A callback function.
 If provided, Netz will call this function after every epoch of training.
 Returning false or nil from this callback will cause training to stop.
+See netz.core/report-callback for an example.
 Default: netz.core/report-callback.

 *:callback-resolution - An integer specifying how often the callback function is invoked.
 Default: 100.